suterusu/PATabbarView/README.md

 You can applie autolayout and autosize to PATabbarPushedView obj.
 You had better use autolayout with nib.(Possible in other ways! maybe..)

+#Requirements

+・Xcode 7.0 or greater

+・iOS8.0 or greater

 ## Author